Reliability of Wikipedia: Fact-checking

 Fact-checking of Wikipedia is the process through which Wikipedia editors perform fact-checking of content published in Wikipedia, while fact-checking using Wikipedia is the use of Wikipedia for fact-checking other publications.
 The broader topic of fact checking in the context of Wikipedia also includes the cultural discussion of the place of Wikipedia in fact-checking.
 Major platforms including YouTube and Facebook use Wikipedia's content to confirm the accuracy of information in their own media collections.
 Seeking public trust is a major part of Wikipedia's publication philosophy.

+Wikipedia has grown beyond a simple encyclopedia to become what The New York Times called a "factual netting that holds the digital world together".
+Common questions asked of search engines are answered using knowledge ingested from Wikipedia, and often credit or link to Wikipedia as their source.
+Wikipedia is likely the most important single source used to train generative artificial intelligence (AI) models, such as ChatGPT, for which Wikipedia is valued as a well-curated data set with highly structured formatting.
+The accuracy of AI models depend on the quality of their training data, but these models are also fundamentally unable to cite their original source for their knowledge, thus AI users use Wikipedia knowledge without knowing that Wikipedia is its source.
+AI users also receive results that intertwine facts originating from Wikipedia with fictional data points (AI hallucinations), lowering the quality of information absent a real-time fact-check during information retrieval.

 Assessments

 Criteria for evaluating reliability

 The reliability of Wikipedia articles can be measured by the following criteria: